-How to Crochet an Ear Warmer
+How to Crochet a Headband

 - Chain a given number of stitches for the size headband you want to make (see chart)